SQCDP: From Basics to Operational Performance

 SQCDP boards are visual management boards used in various industries, particularly in manufacturing, to monitor and improve key performance indicators (KPIs) related to Safety, Quality, Cost, Delivery, and People.
 These pillars are interconnected, and the overarching goal is to ensure that improvements in one area don’t come at the expense of another.

-These boards are typically digitized and presented on large screens and mobile devices for easy access to information.
 They allow managers to improve operations holistically.
 The result is enhanced performance, cost efficiency, and employee engagement.

 The five pillars of SQCDP